RyanJ-Ellison/ryanj-ellison.github.io/_posts/2023-02-09-_04-How-to-find-project-and-funding.md

 ---
-layout: post
 title:  "How to find a (funded) PhD project"
+date: 2023-02-09
+permalink:
+tags:
+    - applications
-tags: application, funding
+    - funding
 ---
-## How to find a (funded) PhD project

 So you've [done your research](https://ryanj-ellison.github.io/2023/01/31/_02-Four-things-to-consider.html) and decided that you do in fact want to apply for a PhD.
 But how?
 Where do you look?
 Well you've come to the right place.
 This post will tell you where to look for PhD projects, as well as explain how different types of PhD funding work.

 **How does PhD funding work?**